The museum is open year round from 10am to 5pm (last entry 4.30 pm) and tours run daily except for a period around The Championships. Tour times vary.

 Guided tours of the grounds, led by the masterfully informative Blue Badge Guides and available in 17 languages for groups and private tours, give visitors an exclusive inside look at Wimbledon and the Championships.
 Highlights include the prestigious Centre Court, the Press Interview Room, and the Millennium Building, including many of the players' areas.

 Group lunches can be booked in the Wingfield Cafe.

 This content has been supplied by Wimbledon Lawn Tennis Museum & Tour

 |Concession Ticket:||£7.50 to £13.00 (USD9.81) per ticket|

 Group Pricing Information

-Group rates available upon request for the Museum or for the Museum & Tour combination.
+Group rates available upon request for the museum or for the museum and tour combination.
 Lunches can be hosted in the Wingfield Cafe.

 Wimbledon Lawn Tennis Museum & Tour Facilities:

 - Access into the Building